runabol/tork-docs/src/app/tasks/page.md

 #### Secrets

-By convention, any environment variables which contain the keywords `SECRET`, `PASSWORD` or `ACCESS_KEY` in their names will have their values automatically redacted from logs as well as from API responses.
+By convention, any environment variables which contain the keywords `SECRET`, `PASSWORD` or `ACCESS_KEY` in their names will have their values automatically redacted from API responses when the [redact middleware](/config) is enabled.

 {% callout title="Warning!" %}
 Tork automatically redacts secrets printed to the log, but you should avoid printing secrets to the log intentionally.